Website Load Time Statistics And Facts 2024

 This indexing means that your site’s mobile version has a higher ranking than its desktop version.
 Therefore, website optimization for mobile users should be a priority for any business that hopes to succeed long-term.

-Statistics indicate that 64% of smartphone users expect a web page load time of four seconds or less.
-Mobile sites that load in five seconds or less have much higher revenue than websites that take longer to load.
+Website loading time Statistics indicate that 47% of smartphone users expect a web page load time of four seconds or less.
+A site that loads in 1 second has an e-commerce conversion rate 2.5x higher than a site that loads in 5 seconds.
 Therefore, a loading time of under five seconds proves ideal for mobile sites.

 However, at the moment, many mobile sites take much longer than five seconds to load.
-Mobile website statistics indicate that, on average, a mobile web page takes 22 seconds to load.
+Mobile website loading time statistics indicate that, on average, a mobile web page takes 8.6 seconds to load.
 This lengthy load time means website owners have a long way to go toward optimizing their mobile websites.

 Get An Average Page Load Time Benchmark

-The key to optimizing your website page load time is understanding what makes it slow.
+The key to optimising your website page load time is understanding what makes it slow.
 Some free benchmark tools can give you an idea of what affects your website performance.

 Remember that with a page load time benchmark test, the results will never be precisely the same.
 Even if you use the same tool, results will shift slightly each time.
 If that happens, know that minor fluctuations are normal.